sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 The antenna is connected via a uFL connector.
 A 400MHz quarter wave wire antenna is all that is required for most applications.

-**Ensure an antenna is always attached to the transceiver shield.
-(Never attempt to transmit with no antenna attached!)**
+**Always ensure an antenna is attached to the transceiver shield.
+(Never attempt to transmit without an antenna attached!
+Doing so can damage the RF amplifier.)**

 ## Arduino Library